Smart Glasses Daily

 Xiaomi's Mijia Smart Audio Glasses: A Stylish Blend of Tech and Comfort

 Xiaomi enters the smart glasses arena with a premium, audio-focused offering that prioritizes design, comfort, and practical features for everyday wearers.
+The new entrant seeks to integrate smart audio capabilities seamlessly into eyewear.

-W. CHEN· Chinese correspondent·January 25, 2026·3 min read
+W. CHEN· Chinese correspondent·January 25, 2026·2 min read

 Share this story